7 Foods You Should Eat to Protect Your Heart

 Despite their tiny size, they contain high levels of omega 3 and essential amino acids.
 These help to control cholesterol and triglycerides.

 In addition, these nutrients help to keep the inflammatory processes of the body in balance.
-Plus, they reduce the risk of suffering from strokes, arteriosclerosis and other chronic heart conditions.
+Plus, they help to reduce the risk of suffering from strokes, arteriosclerosis and other chronic heart conditions.

 Including cranberries in our regular diet is a very healthy habit for the heart.